Syncona Ltd

 Over 50% small / mid cap companies

-Find funds where more than half of the funds' assets are invested in smaller or medium sized companies (i.e. below around £5 -10 billion).
-How The Fund Works
+Invests more than half of their money in smaller or medium sized companies. (i.e. below around £5 -10 billion) How The Fund/Portfolio Works

 Assets mapped to SDGs